Medicaid Dental Post-Payment Audits Gone Awry: A Hypothetical Example

 In 2011, the DMA Clinical Policy No. 4A, revised January 1, 2011, states “Enter the attending provider’s NPI for the individual dentist rendering service.
 (This number should correspond to the signature in field 53.)”

 See the difference?
 (One of these things is not like the others).

 Must equals no other choice.
 Should denotes guidance; simply a suggestion.

 However, think of this, if you were a college graduate who majored in Political Science and were now auditing Medicaid providers, would you think to distinguish the difference between “should” and “must?”

-Posted on May 23, 2013, in Clinical Policy 4A, Dentistry Services, DHHS, Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Medicaid, Medicaid Audits, Medicaid Recoupment, North Carolina, Post-Payment Reviews, RAC, RAC Audits, Tentative Notices of Overpayment and tagged Audit, Dental services, Dentistry, Division of Medical Assistance, DMA, Health care provider, Medicaid Audits, Medicaid Dentists, North Carolina, PCG, Policy 4A, Post-payment reviews, Public Consulting Group, Recovery Audit Contractor, Tentative Notice of Overpayment, United States Department of Health and Human Services.
+Posted on May 23, 2013, in Clinical Policy 4A, Dentistry Services, Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Medicaid, Medicaid Audits, Medicaid Recoupment, NC DHHS, North Carolina, Post-Payment Reviews, RAC, RAC Audits, Tentative Notices of Overpayment and tagged Audit, Dental services, Dentistry, Division of Medical Assistance, DMA, Health care provider, Medicaid Audits, Medicaid Dentists, North Carolina, PCG, Policy 4A, Post-payment reviews, Public Consulting Group, Recovery Audit Contractor, Tentative Notice of Overpayment, United States Department of Health and Human Services.
 Bookmark the permalink.
 1 Comment.